Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Symmetry is a subtle but effective principle in traditional design.
 Everything from architecture and furniture arrangement to the painstaking placement of accessories is based on the logical model of balance and order.
 While important to traditional style, designers sometimes stray from the strict definition of symmetry to create a space that caters to today’s more relaxed lifestyle.

 Choose pleasing colors for a traditional space.
 Avoid extremes and stay with similar wall colors when moving from room to room.
 As far as fabrics go, many familiar patterns work well in traditional rooms.
-Almost any color can work in a traditional space because of its unruffled and relaxed nature but there are several color palettes that make a traditional room look and feel perfect.
+Almost any color can work in a traditional space because of its unruffled and relaxed nature.
+Still, several color palettes make a traditional room look and feel perfect.

-A primary color scheme of red, blue and yellow can work wonderfully in a traditional room if you tone it down a bit.
-Consider using jewel hues--garnet, lapis lazuli and topaz for a classical trio.
+A primary color scheme of red, blue, and yellow can work wonderfully in a traditional room if you tone it down slightly.
+Consider using jewel hues--garnet, lapis lazuli, and topaz for a classical trio.
 Neutral colors are also common in traditional decor to highlight antiques and artwork.
-Choose colors like tan, soft gray, ivory and taupe to bring accessories to the foreground.
+Choose colors like tan, soft gray, ivory, and taupe to bring accessories to the foreground.
 Another palette involves colors found in nature.
-Aristocratic homes often took color hints from their formal gardens, such as fern green, tulip yellow, azalea pink and dahlia peach.
+Aristocratic homes often took color hints from their formal gardens, such as fern green, tulip yellow, azalea pink, and dahlia peach.